 Zoé is a 3rd year doctoral student in Medical Sociology at the University of California, San Francisco in the Department of Social and Behavioral Sciences.
-Her research work is about German colonization and the Namibian Genocide's production of black indigenous identity.
-Other topics of interest include race-making and anti-blackness, visual ethnography and politics of seeing/witnessing, epistemic violence, genocide, disposability, violence and spatiality, and Black feminist epistemologies.
+Her research work is about German colonization and the Namibian Genocide's production of Black indigenous identity.
+Other topics of interest include race-making and anti-blackness, visual ethnography and politics of seeing/witnessing, biomedicalization, epistemic violence, genocide memory, disposability, and structural violence & spatiality.

 Samudzi, Z. & Mannell, J. (2015).
 Cisgender male and transgender female sex workers in South Africa: gender variant identities and narratives of exclusion.
 Culture, Health & Sexuality.
 DOI: 10.1080/13691058.2015.1062558